 8 gms Salt

 - Cover and set it aside till it becomes active and bubbles form well.
-Sourdough starters usually rise in volume but that is not mandatory for it to be active and ready to use.
-If it is as bubbly as in the picture below, it is ready to use.
+Sourdough starters usually rise in volume but that is not mandatory.
+If it is bubbly and alive it can be used to bake bread.

 - Mix the flour and water in a bowl ensuring no dry flour remains.
 Do not knead only mix the 2 ingredients.
 Cover and set aside for 5-6 hours at 23C temperature.
 If the weather is warmer then set aside for 3-4 hours.